qasim-ali0/qasim-ali0.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I will be at RLC 2025 Workshop on [Reward-free Reinforcement Learning](https://rlbrew2-workshop.github.io/), presenting MR-CRL!
+I will be at RLC 2025 Workshop on [Reward-free Reinforcement Learning](https://rlbrew2-workshop.github.io/), presenting [WM-CRL](https://qasim-ali0.github.io/projects/world_model_crl/)!
 Hope to see you all in Edmonton!